jeff-k/bio-seq/README.md

 ## Kmers

-kmers are sequences with a fixed size that can fit into a register. these are implemented with const generics.
+kmers are short sequences of length `k` that can fit into a `usize`. these are implemented with const generics and `k` is fixed at compile time.

 ### Dense encodings

-For dense encodings, a lookup table can be populated and indexed in constant time with the `usize` representation:
+For dense encodings, a lookup table can be populated and indexed in constant time by treating kmers directly as `usize`:

 ```rust
 fn kmer_histogram<C: Codec, const K: usize>(seq: &SeqSlice<C>) -> Vec<usize> {